gradle/develocity-build-config-samples/quarkus-build-caching-extension/README.md

 ## Requirements
 Quarkus 3.2.4 and above which brings [track-config-changes goal](https://quarkus.io/guides/config-reference#tracking-build-time-configuration-changes-between-builds)

-*Note:*<br>
+> [!NOTE]
-Although Quarkus 3.2.4 is required, 3.9.0 and above is recommended as it exposes [Quarkus extra dependencies](#quarkus-extra-dependencies) which is added as extra input by the current extension.
+> Although Quarkus 3.2.4 is required, 3.9.0 and above is recommended as it exposes [Quarkus extra dependencies](#quarkus-extra-dependencies) which is added as extra input by the current extension.

 This additional input is necessary when using snapshot versions (or when overwriting fixed version) of
 - The Quarkus dependencies
 - A custom Quarkus extension

 ## Limitations

+### Supported package types
-- Only the `native`, `uber-jar`, `jar` and `legacy-jar` [packaging types](https://quarkus.io/guides/maven-tooling#quarkus-package-pkg-package-config_quarkus.package.type) can be made cacheable
+Only the `native`, `uber-jar`, `jar` and `legacy-jar` [packaging types](https://quarkus.io/guides/maven-tooling#quarkus-package-pkg-package-config_quarkus.package.type) can be made cacheable

+### Build strategy
-- The `native` packaging is cacheable only if the in-container build strategy (`quarkus.native.container-build=true`) is configured along with a fixed build image (`quarkus.native.builder-image`).
+By default, the `native` packaging is cacheable only if the in-container build strategy (`quarkus.native.container-build=true`) is configured along with a fixed build image (`quarkus.native.builder-image`).

-**Note:**<br>
+The in-container build strategy means the build is as reproducible as possible.
+Even so, some timestamps and instruction ordering may be different even when built on the same system in the same environment.

+If the build environments are strictly identical, this restriction can be removed by setting `DEVELOCITY_QUARKUS_NATIVE_BUILD_IN_CONTAINER_REQUIRED=false`.
+See [configuration section](#build-strategy-1) for more details.

+> [!NOTE]
-- When the in-container build strategy is used as a fallback the caching feature will be disabled.
+> When the in-container build strategy is used as a fallback the caching feature will be disabled.
 The fallback may happen due to GraalVM requirements not met.
 The recommendation is to explicitly set the in-container strategy (`quarkus.native.container-build=true`) to benefit from caching
-- The in-container build strategy means the build is as reproducible as possible.
-Even so, some timestamps and instruction ordering may be different even when built on the same system in the same environment.

 ## Usage